 Vacuum Systems: Centralised vacuum systems can efficiently clear swarf from machines without interrupting production.

-Chip Crushers and Compactors: These can break down swarf into smaller pieces, making it easier to handle and transport, and preventing blockages in removal systems.
+Chip Crushers and Compactors: These can break down swarf into smaller pieces, making it easier to handle and transport.
+Well sorted swarf can lead to a higher resale value.

 Improve Coolant Filtration and Recovery